Top tips for slashing your internet and line rental bills

 While haggling can be powerful, it's just one part of your battle to get the best deal.
 Sometimes the 'new customer' offers you can get from alternative providers are simply unbeatable.
-So by all means haggle, but always check the top deals out there – see Cheap Broadband for our top picks.
+So by all means haggle, but always check the top deals out there too – see How to get cheap broadband for our top picks.

 Haggling may sound straightforward, but perfecting it's an art.
-Here are our top tips for broadband haggling – for more, see our full guide on Haggling with Service Providers.
+Here are our top tips for broadband haggling – for more, see our guide on haggling with Sky, the AA & more.

-It's important to have the factual arsenal at your fingertips before you pick up the phone, so do your homework.
+It's important to have a factual arsenal at your fingertips before you pick up the phone, so do your homework.

-Research the deals, discounts and codes that your provider and its competitors offer to act as a basis for negotiation.
-Our Cheap Broadband guide has the best buys, and you can sign up to our weekly email to get the latest offers.
+Research the deals and discounts your provider and its competitors offer as the basis for negotiation.
+Compare broadband, phone and TV using our Broadband Unbundled tool to find the best buys and sign up to our weekly email to get the latest offers.

 If you're coming to the end of your contract, or are out of it, you're wielding a powerhouse weapon: loyalty.
 Tell them you want to move to a new provider and it'll automatically lead to a 'why are you leaving?' chat.

 The customer service person should put you through to the 'customer retentions' department – aka the Holy Grail of haggling – where the operators have serious discount-giving power.
-(Note - this department might be called 'disconnections' externally, but make no mistake, customer retention's their job.)
+(NB: This department might be called 'disconnections' externally, but make no mistake, customer retention is its job.)

-Unless you have a lot of people in the house or you must have the fastest speeds for intensive activies, eg, streaming or downloading, then standard 'copper' broadband will most likely be plenty fast enough.
-So if you're paying for superfast fibre and you don't think you need it, use it as a basis to haggle down the monthly cost.
+Unless you have a lot of people in the house or you need the fastest speeds for bandwidth-intensive activities, eg, streaming or downloading, then standard 'copper' broadband will likely be plenty fast enough.
+So, if you're paying for superfast fibre and you don't think you need it, use it as a basis to haggle down the monthly cost.

-Most people are on unlimited broadband deals, but if you just use the net for light browsing, emails and the odd YouTube video, you'll probably be fine with on a limited package.
-Even if your provider doesn't offer such a package, the fact that some do (eg, BT) means you can use this fact to leverage a lower price for yourself.
+Most people are on unlimited broadband deals, but if you just use the internet for browsing, emails and the odd YouTube video, you'll probably be fine on a limited use package.
+Even if your provider doesn't offer these, the fact that some do, eg, Sky, means you can use this fact to leverage a lower price for yourself.

-Be wary though, data use has rocketed – catch-up TV and movie streaming hoover it up, and there can be costly fees for going over your limit.
+Be wary though, data use has rocketed – catch-up TV and movie streaming hoover it up, and there can be costly fees to pay for going over your limit.

 You may find that your customer service rep only offers a small discount at first, but if you don't agree with the price, use phrases such as: